Things to do in Killybegs Ireland

 This is one of my favourite buildings in Killybegs and it was built in 1819, as the first school in the area.
 The teacher and his family lived on the ground floor and the schoolrooms were upstairs.
 It is now a private home although to be honest it looks pretty deserted and could use some garden work.

 Visitors to Killybegs can get information and recommendations from locals by stopping into the Killybegs Information Center, which is located on Shore Road.
 The information centre offers detailed descriptions of local attractions, plus a map showing Looped Walks around Killybegs.

 Fortunately for us locals, Killybegs offers some fantastic food options.
 From fresh-caught seafood to breakfasts to inhale it can be found here.

-Another fabulous little café further down the main road in Killybegs and with views of the fishing boats and cruise ships.
-This little café has a glorious outdoor space that is perfect for people watching and enjoying a lovely lunch or even better brunch on a sunny day.
+A fabulous little café further down the main road in Killybegs with views of the fishing boats and cruise ships.
+This little café has a glorious outdoor space that is perfect for people-watching and enjoying a lovely lunch or even better brunch on a sunny day.
 The food is extremely good and you can’t beat the views.

 Not on the main road but on the Main Street of Killybegs (which sits behind the main harbour road) Mrs B’s is known for its amazing bakes, fantastic coffee and homemade food.
 It’s a lovely little café with a couple of tables outdoors in the summer months and a very pretty interior with warm and welcoming staff.